|

 There are exactly 1 becquerel in one becquerel.

-Formula: becquerel = becquerel × 1
+Formula: No of becquerel = No of becquerel × 1

 How many becquerel in 10 becquerel?